WangyLab/WangyLab.github.io/_pages/about.md

    - /about.html
 ---

 I'm WANG Yang, a PhD student at University of Science and Technology of China.
-My research is centered around AI4S, focusing on AI4Mat framework development, material generation algorithm, and multi-modal spctral integration.
+My research is centered around AI for Science.

 Educations
 ======